caioamaral/caioamaral.github.io/_posts/2017-4-21-Hello-World.md

 I've built it when I was around 15-16 years old.
 Fully analog, arduino wasn't around yet.
 Actually I didn't even know microcontrollers existed.
 By that time I've decided to be an engineer and never gave up.

 While studing engineering I have joined a group of amazing students.
 Our main goal was to build the most efficient vehicle ever.
-We haven't got that far on [that time](http://noticias.ufsc.br/2012/04/equipe-ufsc-de-eficiencia-energetica-conquista-setimo-lugar-na-shell-eco-marathon-nos-eua/).. although we had a loot of fun!
+We have got good results [that time](http://noticias.ufsc.br/2012/04/equipe-ufsc-de-eficiencia-energetica-conquista-setimo-lugar-na-shell-eco-marathon-nos-eua/).. and we had a loot of fun!
+In the video bellow we are celebrating our best mark: 412 km/l of gasoline :)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N2eOHBMtf1o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>